 Shop at Palacio Nacional

 Palacio Nacional is a shopping center in Medellín, formerly a government building.
 The center offers a unique retail experience where you can find shoes and clothes, but it’s worth noting that most of the stores sell pirata (knock-offs) rather than original items.
-Despite the prevalence of pirated goods, the blend of history and commerce makes Palacio Nacional a fascinating destination for those looking to combine shopping with a touch of architectural beauty.
-The building has 45 art galleries and 20 exhibition rooms on the last three floors, which display more than 1,500 works of art, including sculptures, paintings, and drawings.
+Despite the prevalence of fake goods, the blend of history and commerce makes Palacio Nacional a fascinating destination for those looking to combine shopping with a touch of architectural beauty.
+The building has art galleries and exhibition rooms on the last three floors, which display more than 1,500 works of art, including sculptures, paintings, and drawings.

 It’s worth the visit just to have a coffee and stroll around.